AyeCode/userswp/readme.txt

 * Show review attachments in reviews tab for GD listing reviews - CHANGED
 * Multiple Registration forms with different fields configurations - ADDED
 * Author box social links was not showing of post author if placed on sidebar - FIXED
+* Compatibility with WP Fusion for using UWP user meta - ADDED
+* Compatibility with SEOPress plugin to use UWP setting for profile page meta title and meta description- ADDED
-* AyeCode UI updated to v0.1.47 - CHANGED
+* AyeCode UI updated to v0.1.48 - CHANGED
-* Super Duper updated to v1.0.25 - CHANGED
+* Super Duper updated to v1.0.26 - CHANGED

 = 1.2.2.16 =
 * Argument to allow showing users list of specific roles - ADDED